Product was successfully added to your shopping cart.

 A. You might try water kefir.
-Water kefir contains no dairy and are grown in filtered water and organic sugar (please note: water kefir grains are processed in a facility where dairy products are processed).
+Water kefir grains contains no dairy and are grown in filtered water and organic sugar.

-A. No, milk kefir grains are grown in organic milk (please note: milk kefir grains are processed in a facility where gluten based products are processed).
+A. No, milk kefir grains are grown in organic milk.

 A. Yes, milk kefir grains are reusable.
-Once a batch of milk kefir has finished culturing, simply remove the kefir grains and place them in fresh milk.
+Once a batch of milk kefir has finished culturing, simply remove the milk kefir grains and place them in fresh milk.
 The powdered kefir starter culture is also reusable several times.
-Simply reserve a small portion (see instructions on packet) of your batch of kefir and add it to fresh milk to culture the next batch.
+Simply follow the instructions for Making Kefir with a Direct-Set Starter Culture.

-A. Kefir generally takes 12-48 hours to form.
-The exact amount of time will vary depending on environmental factors the most important of which is temperature.
-Cold retards the fermentation process so kefir will form more slowly in a cold area (and can be all but stopped by placing the grains in milk in the refrigerator).
+A. Kefir generally takes 12 to 24 hours to form.
+The exact amount of time will vary depending on environmental factors, the most important of which is temperature.
+Cold retards the fermentation process (and can be all but stopped by placing the grains in milk in the refrigerator).
 Heat speeds the process so kefir will form more quickly in a warm area and will be more likely to over-culture.
-We recommend standard room temperature whenever possible.
 Allowing the kefir grains to remain in milk longer than 48 hours risks starving the kefir grains and potentially damaging them.